-When meeting with parents to discuss student progress and growth throughout the Zearn Math curriculum, many teachers choose to share examples of student work and progress, including:
+When meeting with parents to discuss student progress and growth throughout the Zearn Math platform, many teachers choose to share examples of student work and progress, including:

 During the Guided Practice portion of Independent Digital Lessons, students are prompted to complete problems in their paper Student Notes to transfer their learning and strengthen knowledge retention.
 After solving an un-scaffolded problem in their notes, students are also prompted to check and correct their work.
 These Student Notes serve as a reference that teachers can use to demonstrate student learning.

-Zearn Math provides teachers with four reports [link to accessing reports article] at the classroom level that they can use to differentiate instruction and ensure all students receive the support and enrichment they need.
+Zearn Math provides teachers with four reports at the classroom level that they can use to differentiate instruction and ensure all students receive the support and enrichment they need.
 These reports provide real-time data and insights into student pace, progress, and areas of struggle during Digital Lessons.

 For more inspiration on engaging parents with Zearn Math, we invite you to join our Facebook community, where you can connect with thousands of teachers using our curriculum, to ask questions and share ideas.